 Every other year, Heritage performs a major classic production.
 Click on the images below to see trailers from the last two plays.

 Instrumental music begins with the fifth grade band.
-Students spend the first nine weeks learning the basics on a flutephone.
+Students spend the first nine weeks learning the basics on a flutophone.
 Beginning with the second quarter, students and parents select their band instrument.
-By Christmas the class is playing its first song.
+By Christmas, the class is playing its first song.
 By the Spring concert, the fifth and sixth grade form a concert band for the program.

 Some students are able to take piano lessons from music teachers before, during, and after school.

 Mr. Wiggs uses concepts from the Kodaly Method to teach elementary grades K – 4.
 Beginning in kindergarten, students learn folk songs that help develop a ‘head voice’ and movements that encourage a steady beat.

 1st and 2nd graders meet together for music twice a week.
 They continue to learn new folk songs and are introduced to basic rhythms and Kodaly hand signs.
 Supplemental material is used in 1st-4th grade to make students aware of musical elements (rhythm, patterns, phrases, etc).

 Students begin reading note names in recorder class (4th grade), and are introduced to more theory in 5th grade.
 Fifth graders begin band instruments in early-to-mid fall and perform their first concert in May.